Polychlorinated Biphenyls (PCBs)

 PCBs are found in

-- Some products and building materials produced before 1980, such as:
+- Some products and building materials made before 1980, such as:

 - Caulk in older buildings, including schools.